gl1tterbomb/gl1tterbomb/README.md

-- 8 I don't FW with everypony, especially ex-friends who are mean to my friends, and I'm not ashamed to say their names in public.
+- 8 I don't FW with everypony, especially ex-friends who are mean to my friends.
 Yes, none of them are worth it.

 Thin Ice;